Zioan vs Asana: Self-Hosted Workspace vs Cloud Project Management

 Asana is a mature project management tool with strong workflow automation and reporting.
 But it leaves gaps in communication, documentation, and client management that require additional SaaS subscriptions.

-Zioan covers project management, chat, documents, CRM, and guest portals in one self-hosted application.
+Zioan covers project management, chat, documents, CRM, and a guest portal in one self-hosted application.
 Its kanban boards are simpler than Asana's project management system, but the all-in-one approach means fewer tools, fewer subscriptions, and one place to search for everything.

 If you need enterprise project management with dependencies, portfolios, and workflow automations, Asana is the stronger choice.
-If you want a self-hosted workspace where your team can communicate, manage projects, share documents, and handle clients — all without per-seat fees — try Zioan's 30-day free trial.
+If you want a self-hosted workspace where your team can communicate, manage projects, share documents, and handle clients without per-seat fees, start a 30-day free trial and test it on your own infrastructure.

 See how Zioan compares — on your own server.